 This pack has been through some revisions over the years that have mostly improved its ease of use.
 The haul loops near the top of the pack make it easy to toss around in a car or clip to a belay.
 We liked the low side gear loops, which we were able to access easily with the pack on.
 If you like clipping things to the outside of your pack, the double daisy chains make it very easy.

 Outside pockets provide decent organization.
 The top lid is big enough to carry plenty of clothing accessories, snacks, and small electronics.
-While the side pockets aren't accessible while wearing the pack, like those found on the REI Co-op Traverse 35, they close decently well and are big enough to hold gloves or a small to medium sized water bottle.
+While the side pockets aren't accessible while wearing the pack, they close decently well and are big enough to hold gloves or a small to medium sized water bottle.
 We especially liked the durable fabric on the side pockets for carrying out wag bags when hiking in the desert southwest.

 Unlike many other top-loading packs in this review, we found that the top lid refused to stay cinched down.
 The metal hook that holds the lid down is prone to slipping off when fully cinched down, letting the top lid flop around freely.
 While the other attachment points for the top lid are sleek and effective, we found this failure to be distracting while scrambling.

-The multiple attachment points for ice axes work well, but if you like to carry hiking poles, consider a more day hiking oriented pack, like the Osprey Talon 22 or REI Co-op Trail 25, which has pole-specific carrying options.
+The multiple attachment points for ice axes work well, but if you like to carry hiking poles, consider a more day hiking oriented pack that has pole-specific carrying options.

 Durability